 Fixed rate personal loans offer you the benefit of the same repayments no matter what happens in the market.
-Whether you’re looking for a secured loan to buy a car, or an unsecured loan to pay for a holiday, or to consolidate debt or make a large purchase, a fixed rate loan could be one to consider.
+Whether you’re looking for a secured loan to buy a car or an unsecured loan to pay for a holiday, a fixed rate loan could be one to consider.
 This page is a guide on fixed rate personal loans with five-year terms.

 How does a five-year fixed rate personal loan work?

 When you apply for a fixed rate personal loan, the rate that is stated in your loan contract will be locked in place for the duration of your five-year term.
 Taking into account any other ongoing fees, this rate will be used to calculate your repayments.
 Your weekly, fortnightly or monthly repayment will stay the same for the entire five-year term.
 At the end of the term, your debt will be repaid.